 Careers in Geography

 Geography students graduate with a broad skillset in both the Arts and Sciences, and this positions them for a wide and exciting diversity of career opportunities.
 Many geography students choose to continue their education into more specialized fields, e.g. Planning or Education, while most move directly into the workforce.
-Areas for employment includes:

 Many geography students continue on to prepare for careers in education, either through entering a teacher education program or by directly entering the workforce.
-While many of these careers are within the K-12 education sector, others are not, and involve public outreach and education, placements with private companies that require teachers (e.g. cruise ships), and working with local and national park systems in education program development.
+While many of these careers are within the K-12 education sector, others are not, and involve public outreach and education, placements with private companies that require teachers (e.g. cruise ships), and working with local and national parks in education program development.
 Geography students may also seek work with private firms who develop educational materials, either in geography or in a related field (e.g. forestry).

 Environmental and development organizations hire geography students who are well-prepared for work on specific issues or causes.
 These often include conservation organizations, international aid organizations, or community development associations.
 Specific skills, e.g. communications, GIS, team-building, cultural sensitivity, are needed for many of these careers.